 Nanoparticle tracking analysis (NTA) is a method for visualizing and analyzing bubble or particles in liquids that relates the rate of Brownian motion to particle size.
 A laser beam operating at 405, 488, 532 or 635 nm is passed through a prism edged glass flat within the sample chamber.
 The particles in suspension in the path of this laser beam scatter light in such a manner that they are easy to visualize.
 A CMOS camera operating at 30 frames per seconds, captures a video file of particles moving under Brownian motion within a field of view of approximately 100-micron meter x 80 micron meter x 10 micron meter.

-The NanoSight NTA software analysis each particle on a frame by frame basis and than the average distance moved is calculated by the software.
-The equipment is able to measure the bubble size and teh number concentration of ultrafine bubbles.
+The NanoSight NTA software analysis each particle on a frame by frame basis and then the average distance moved is calculated by the software.
+The equipment can measure the bubble size and the number concentration of ultrafine bubbles.

-In the movie ultrafine bubble water was created with the GaLF, we measured with NanoSight at IDEC R&D laboratories the bubble size and bubble concentrations.
+The ultrafine bubble water in the movie was created with the GaLF, we measured with NanoSight at IDEC R&D laboratories the bubble size and bubble concentrations.